Healthy Homes Assessment Kotemaori

 Insulation Kotemaori

-The "R" refers to thermal resistance and it is a measurement of how well insulation can withstand heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" stands for thermal resistance, and it is a measurement of how well the insulation withstands heat flow.
+The more high the R-value, higher the standard of insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3